Recursive Feasibility Guided Optimal Parameter Adaptation of Differential Convex Optimization Policies for Safety-Critical Systems: Methodology

 \subsubsection{Case 2: $\theta_t$ is T-feasible}

 The objective here is to make the QP at $T+1$ feasible.
 We first find the constraint at $T+1$ that needs to be relaxed by the least amount to make the QP feasible.
 There are many ways to do so and a simple one would be to add slack variables to all constraints and find a feasible solution minimizing the sum of squares of slacks.
-The non-zero slack would then correspond to the limiting constraint, denoted as $e_j(x_T,u_T,\theta)\geq 0$, which cannot be satisfied with current $\theta$.
+The non-zero slack values would then correspond to the limiting constraints, with index belonging to set $L\subset \{1,2,..,N+1\}$, denoted as $e_j(t=T,x_T,u_T,\theta)\geq 0, j\in L$, which cannot be satisfied with the current parameter $\theta$.
 Then we would like to update $\theta$ so that $e_j$ can be increased.
-Suppose $e_j = C_1(x_T,\theta) + C_2^T(x_T,\theta)u_T$, which is always the case for CBFs with control affine systems.
-Then we find the ascent direction $d_j$ of $C_1(x_T)$ so that $e_j$ can potentially be raised to $>0$.
+Suppose $e_j = C_1(t=T,x_T,\theta) + C_2^T(t=T,x_T,\theta)u_T$, for some suitable functions $C_1,C_2$, which is always the case for CBFs with control affine systems.
+Then we find the ascent direction $d_j$ of $C_1$ so that $e_j$ can potentially be raised to $>0$.
 This is again done with backpropagation as $x_T$ is recursively related to $x_1$ and $\theta$.
-Now we project $d_j$ to the set of feasible direction of $\theta$ for QPs from $t=1$ to $t=T$, which is computed in same manner as before.
-The resultant direction for Eq.(\ref{eq::projected_GD}) can be computed with following QP
+The update direction for Objective 2 is obtained by projecting $d_j$ to the set of feasible direction of $\theta$ which is computed in same manner as before.

 \begin{remark} In practice, for Case 1, a single update of GD can be done at each time step.
 For Case 2, we can perform multiple GD updates until $T+1$ becomes feasible.
-Since each update is based on single trajectory roll-out and backpropagation, they can be performed very fast. \end{remark} \begin{remark} The framework presented is not meant to generate a valid barrier function directly but to constructively avoid going to states for which the chosen barrier function is not valid.
-While the usual CBF conditions lose validity here as changing parameter values do not satisfy the regularity properties such as class $\mathcal{K}$, for example, of $\alpha_i h$ in Example \ref{example::unicycle}, CBFs are still a convenient way of combining dynamics and state constraint in a single inequality and tune the performance.
-They also allow the backpropagation analysis without considering dynamical constraints separately. \end{remark}
+Since each update is based on single trajectory roll-out and backpropagation, they can be performed very fast. \end{remark} \begin{remark} The dynamics equation is not explicitly considered in computation of feasibility directions as (1)CBFs have conveniently combined the dynamics with state constraint in a single inequality and (2) the backpropagation does take into account dynamics while traversing the computational graph. \end{remark}